JUCMNAV/TURNtoURN/README.md

 			* Softgoal
 		* Why is failLabel an object with failure as a property rather than just a string failLabel?
 * New TODO (will be categorized later):
+	* Test case issues:
+		* ConnectTestEndPointAgain has 2 'e's instead of an e3
+		* resource should be ressource
 	* Determine which attributes are not being tested (e.g., author in tStrategies)
 	* Figure out if it is possible to make an implementation that uses matched rules for OrFork, AndFork, etc.
 	* Find a way to remove the maps